1KRS/1KRS/README.md

   </br>
   </br>

-  :house: Currently I’m living in 🇸🇪 Stockholm, Sweden :house:
+  🏠 Currently I’m living in 🇸🇪 Stockholm, Sweden 🏠

-  :briefcase: and working as a consultant at **School of Applied Technology**. :briefcase:
+  💼 and working as a consultant at **School of Applied Technology**. 💼

-  :telescope: Mainly I'm contributing to frontend and backend for building web applications. :telescope:
+  🔭 Mainly I'm contributing to frontend and backend for building web applications. 🔭

-  :seedling: Developing coding skills in various technologies. :seedling:
+  🌱 Developing coding skills in various technologies. 🌱

-  :zap: In my free time, I develop my coding skills in codewars and learn new technologies. :zap:
+  ⚡ In my free time, I develop my coding skills in codewars and learn new technologies. ⚡
 </div>

 ---